rrfloeter/LIRI_Bot/README.md

 - Link to Preview Track
 - Album Name

-If nothing is entered in when calling  "spotify-this-song" the song "The Sign" is requested by default with all the above information.
+If nothing is entered in when calling  "spotify-this-song" the song "I Want it that Way" is requested by default with all the above information.

 do-what-it-says also leverages the spotify API but when entered the data in the "random.txt" file is read and than called via the spotify API.